 In 1836, after making his début, Johansson was noticed by the Danish choreographer and Ballet Master, August Bournonville, who invited him to Copenhagen to train with him.
 Johansson trained with Bournonville for two years, becoming one of his star pupils, and on completing his training, he returned to Stockholm as Premier Danseur and was officially recognised as one of the greatest male ballet dancers in all of Europe.
 One of the highlights of Johansson’s career was when he partnered the great Italian ballerina, Marie Taglioni during her brief guest appearance in Stockholm in 1841.
-In fact, when Mme.
-Taglioni was invited to appear in Stockholm, she agreed only on condition that Johansson would be her partner.
+In fact, when Taglioni was invited to appear in Stockholm, she agreed only on condition that Johansson would be her partner.

-In 1842, Mme.
-Taglioni travelled to St Petersburg, where Johansson followed her in the hopes of securing an engagement at the Imperial Theatres.
-While taking classes at the Imperial Ballet School, he was noticed by Ballet Master Antoine Titus, which led to his official St Petersburg début and an engagement with the Imperial Ballet.
+In 1842, Taglioni travelled to Saint Petersburg, where Johansson followed her in the hopes of securing an engagement at the Imperial Theatres.
+While taking classes at the Imperial Ballet School, he was noticed by Ballet Master Antoine Titus, which led to his official Saint Petersburg début and an engagement with the Imperial Ballet.
 He settled into Russian life well, learned the language and married a Russian woman, who was the mother of his famous daughter, Anna Johansson (1860-1917), one of Petipa’s most celebrated soloists.

 Christian Johansson became Premier Danseur with the Imperial Ballet and became especially noted for his innate nobility and grace and his impeccably precise and correct technique.
 Some of the highlights of his dancing career were his partnering of some of the most famous ballerinas of the 19th century – Marie Taglioni, Fanny Cerrito, Carlotta Grisi, Fanny Elssler, Amalia Ferraris and Yelena Andreyanova.
 In 1860, Johansson turned his attention more towards teaching as his dancing days began to meet their end and started giving lessons at the Imperial School, but it was not until 1869 that he was officially enrolled into the school’s staff.